-Ecuador profile

 Ecuador profile: Media

+However, continuing challenges include official corruption, violations of legal processes, as well as violence in prisons and during protests.

+Cchallenges to press freedom remain.
+In October 2021, President Lasso sent a letter to El Universo, one of the country's most prestigious newspapers, complaining that its coverage of the Pandora Papers was unfair.
+The letter was widely condemned by local media outlets as an attempt to influence the paper's editorial independence.

+Most media are privately-run and ownership is highly concentrated.
 Radio is an important medium; there are hundreds of stations, some broadcasting in indigenous languages.
 Soap operas and US series are staple fare on TV.

-There were 13.5 million internet users by 2017, around 80% of the population (Internetworldstats.com).
-The government has used a copyright law to censor critical online content, says Freedom House.
+There were 15.7 million internet users by July 2022, comprising 87% of the population (Internetworldstats.com).

 - El Comercio - daily